Fulguritude/GESS/README.txt

 NOTE : Project on standby as I'm currently working on a deep neural network editor project for university.
-Will probably pursue this summer.
+Will probably pursue the project later this semester for my AI class or this summer.